veeam/blksnap/doc/blksnap.rst

 BTRFS flaws:

-- Snapshots create an immutable image of the file system, not a block device.
+- Snapshots create a persistent image of the file system, not a block device.
 Such a snapshot is only applicable for a file backup.
 - When synchronizing the snapshot subvolume with the backup subvolume, reading the differences leads to random access to the block device, which leads to decrease in efficiency compared to direct copying of the block device.
 - BTRFS allows to get an incremental backup [#btrfs_increment]_, but it is necessary to keep a snapshot of the previous backup cycle on the system, which leads to excessive consumption of disk space.
 - If there is not enough free space on the file system while holding the snapshot, new data cannot be saved, which leads to a server malfunction.